blackjax-devs/blackjax/examples/howto_other_frameworks.md

 ## Aesara model compiled to Numba

-The following example builds a logprob function with [Aesara](https://github.com/aesara-devs/aesara), compiles it with [Numba](https://numba.pydata.org/) and uses Blackjax to sample from the posterior distribution of the model.
+The following example builds a logdensity function with [Aesara](https://github.com/aesara-devs/aesara), compiles it with [Numba](https://numba.pydata.org/) and uses Blackjax to sample from the posterior distribution of the model.

 ```{code-cell} python
 import aesara.tensor as at